 Every Monday, we publish a new Croatian phrase and word of the week on the home page of this site.
-At the end of every month, we publish a wrap up of all of the phrases and weeks from that month.
+At the end of every month, we publish a wrap up of all of the phrases and words from that month.

 Here is a wrap up of our Croatian Language Lessons from January 2020.